MichaIng/DietPi-Docs/docs/software/system_stats.md

     If you want to force a logout of all browsers without changing the password, you can instead change the secret.
 Generate an apply a new secret to the configuration file and restart the service.
 Every client and browser will then need to login again to continue using the DietPi-Dashboard, as the stored token that is based on password and secret has been invalidated.

+=== "Multiple nodes"

+    From DietPi v8.0 on, you can install DietPi-Dashboard as backend only node, with does not include an own web interface.
+Such backend only nodes can then be accessed from another full DietPi-Dashboard frontend/web interface.

+    !!!  hint "Full DietPi-Dashboard nodes with frontend included can currently not be accessed from other frontends."

 === "Service control"

     DietPi-Dashboard by default is started as systemd service and can hence be controlled with the following commands: